VitalikPretsel/WebGal/README.md

 ## Description
 This is full-stack app that uses ASP.NET Core as server part and Angular as client part.
 MS SQL was used as database for this project.
 For user authentication was used ASP.NET Core Identity.

-If you want to run project, don't forget to upload node-modules for client part of application.
-Also change connection string for database connection.
+If you want to build and run project, don't forget to upload node-modules for client part of application.
+Also change connection string for database connection in webapi/webgal/appsettings.json.

 Here is some screenshots for demonstration: